pollen-robotics/reachy-2021-docs/content/help/faq/index.md

 ```

 If the autofocus did not work, you can learn how to perform the focus manually with [this page]({{< ref "help/system/manual-focus" >}}).
 {{% /expand %}}

-{{% expand "> Can I control Orbita's fan? "%}}
-Orbita's fan is managed automatically based on temperatures limits set for Orbita in Reachy's software.
-You can't control it using Reachy's SDK.
-{{% /expand %}}

 {{% expand "> I connected a computer screen to Reachy, but I can't see any image." %}}